jamerson/stocks-service/README.md

 Stocks Management service using Spring Boot, Redis, Docker and Docker Compose.

-The service can use one of two method persistance, one that does not use any database solution. were the stocks are stored in a `ConcurrentHashMap` data structure, and another one were the stocks are stored in a Redis server configured with in-memory persistence only.
+The service can use one of two persistence methods, one where the stocks are kept in a `ConcurrentHashMap` data structure, and another one where the stocks are stored in a Redis server configured with in-memory persistence only.

-The solution was containarized using Docker and compose files were provided to facilitate setup.
+The solution was containerized using Docker and compose files were provided to facilitate setup.

 ## Prerequisites

 - [Docker](https://www.docker.com/)
 - [Docker Compose](https://github.com/docker/compose)

-__Note:__ To re-build the code, run the test suite or re-package the solution, [Java 8](https://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html) is required.
-The service uses [Maven](https://maven.apache.org/) to build, run unit tests and create the target JAR file, but it is not necessary to have it installed, use the [Maven Wrapper](https://github.com/takari/maven-wrapper) binary present in project folder.
+__Note:__ To rebuild the code, run the test suite or re-package the solution [Java 8](https://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html) is required.
+The service uses [Maven](https://maven.apache.org/) to build, run unit tests and create the target JAR file, but it is not necessary to have it installed, use the [Maven Wrapper](https://github.com/takari/maven-wrapper) binary present in the project folder.

 ## Getting started

-A docker compose file is provided to start the services and those environment variables can be used:
+A docker compose file is provided to start the services; these environment variables are available:

 - __SERVICE_PORT__: The Stock service port
-- __IN_MEM_PERSIST__: The persistence method used, it can be: `map`, were the stocks are stored in a `ConcurrentHashMap` data structure, and `redis`, were the stocks are stored in a Redis server configured with in-memory persistence only.
+- __IN_MEM_PERSIST__: The persistence method used, it can be: `map`, where the stocks are stored in a `ConcurrentHashMap` data structure, and `redis`, where the stocks are stored in a Redis server configured with in-memory persistence only.

 Execute the following steps: